-Over the last year, you and your team have devoted so much time and as many resources as possible to optimize your digital platforms, social media and email marketing to support your organization’s goals and overall mission.
+Over the past year, you and your team devoted time and resources to optimize your digital platforms, social media and email marketing to support your organization’s goals and overall mission.

 So the big question is: how did you do?
 To answer that question, you want to be sure you’re pulling up the right data.
 From website traffic to email fundraising campaigns, there are a great number of things you need to take into account to review your various communications activities.

-We dove into a number of industry benchmark reports to compile the following indicators that nonprofits should include in an end-of-year report.
+We dove into a number of industry benchmark reports to compile the following indicators that nonprofits should consider when planning for the year ahead.
 Not all points may apply to you, so we recommend that you to focus your evaluation on categories and elements that are most critical to your overall mission.

 - Website visitors (what did traffic look like on a monthly or quarterly basis?)